 What is Vicoprofen?

 Vicoprofen is the brand name for the medicine hydrocodone.
 This medication is an pain reliever and a cough suppressor.
 Therefore, It is similar to codeine while its effects is like morphine.
-It is prescribed by doctors as a pain reliever, making it as one of the most abused types of medication.
+It is prescribed by doctors as an anesthetic, making it as one of the most abused types of pain medication.
 Moreover, many people can develop Vicoprofen addiction.